SionBrown/PLAsTiCC-Astronomical-Classification/ExploritoryDataAnalysis.md

 The figure above has a better representation of the light curve of object 615 which is class 92.

-Further exploration using the LombScargleMultiband models revealed that class 92 is likely to be the target class of regular variable stars after reading an [article](https://www.ifa.hawaii.edu/users/mendez/ASTRO110LAB11/variables.html) by the [Institute of Astronomy at the University of Hawaii](http://ifa.hawaii.edu/) that states how variable stars are periodic and their light curves can be ' "folded" by the period of variability of the star.
-For example, if the star is known to repeat its variability every 7.0 days, then the horizontal time axis wraps around to the origin again every 7.0 days'.
+Further exploration using the LombScargleMultiband models revealed that class 92 is likely to be the target class of regular variable stars after reading an [article](https://www.ifa.hawaii.edu/users/mendez/ASTRO110LAB11/variables.html) by the [Institute of Astronomy at the University of Hawaii](http://ifa.hawaii.edu/) that states how variable stars are periodic and their light curves can be *' "folded" by the period of variability of the star.
+For example, if the star is known to repeat its variability every 7.0 days, then the horizontal time axis wraps around to the origin again every 7.0 days'*.
 Below is an image from the article representing a regular variable star.

 ![Frequency distribution of target classes for galactic and extragalactic objects \label{img1}](https://www.ifa.hawaii.edu/users/mendez/ASTRO110LAB11/sampleceph6.gif)